xMoZz/tiss-reservations-filter/README.md

 ## Configuration

-Edit the filter calendar.py file to update the configuration settings:
+Edit the `config.json` file to update the configuration settings:
 - api_url: The URL of your iCal feed.
 - github_token: Your GitHub token for authentication.
 - github_repository: Your repository directory